masharzya1/easy-education/replit.md

 2. **Fixed Class Creation Filtering** ✓
    - Fixed course-based subject selection in ManageClasses.jsx
-   - Subjects now filter by selected course (lines 774-787)
+   - Subjects now filter by selected course
-   - Chapters filter by selected subjects (batch courses) or course (non-batch) (lines 825-842)
+   - Chapters filter by selected subjects (batch courses) or course (non-batch)
    - Resolves issue where all subjects/chapters were showing instead of filtered list

 3. **Added Order Fields to Exams and Questions** ✓
-   - Exams: Added order field with auto-increment and descending sort (ManageExams.jsx)
+   - Exams: Added order field with auto-increment and descending sort
-   - Questions: Added order field with auto-increment and descending sort (ManageExamQuestions.jsx)
+   - Questions: Added order field with auto-increment and descending sort
    - Updated ExamContext.jsx to sort questions by order (descending) with createdAt fallback
-   - UI includes order input fields with helpful placeholder text
    - Latest items now display first across all admin panels

 4. **Enabled Multiple Course Selection for Subjects** ✓